Intel® Stratix® 10 SoC FPGA Boot User Guide

 3. Use Programming File Generator to create the following files:

-• Core RBF File: contains the typically much larger phase 2 configuration bitstream.
+• Core RBF file—contains the phase 2 configuration bitstream.
 To be used by HPS software later to configure the fabric.

-4. Use Intel® Quartus® Prime Programmer to configure the device using the phase 1 hps_auto SOF file.
+4. Use Intel® Quartus® Prime Programmer to configure the device using the phase 1 peripheral RBF.
 HPS software starts running, beginning with HPS FSBL.

 5. At a later time, HPS software configures the FPGA fabric by using the phase 2 Core RBF bitstream.